Exkursion

 Comment: In many ways German and French styles have deliberately opposed or criticised the other style, but have also taken inspiration and have realised the flaws in their own designs.
 According to the French “ There is always a group of elite creatives who invent designs for the rest of the people.” however the German mentality states that “If it works for the elite, then it can be mass-produced.”

-Sophia Tai
+Text Sophia Tai

 Bildnachweis Prof. Ulrich Schwarz